What to Know When Applying for Online Loans

 Make a Go with What You Owe (and Earn)

-If you have outstanding debt, this too can influence lender decisions when trying to get approved for an online loan.
+If you have outstanding debt, this too can influence lender decisions when trying to get approved for online loans.
 When you have a higher debt-to-income ratio (that’s how much of your income goes towards paying your debt) then lenders will presume you might have trouble making payments.
 Keep in mind that it’s not how much you earn each month and that other factors like your spouse’s income or freelancing work can be considered.

 If your monthly income is $5,000 but you pay $1,500 to rent or mortgage, about $1,000 to bills and expenses, and $2,000 towards debt, you might not look like a good prospect to lenders.